Tony Franklin (baseball): Career

 Franklin's managing and coaching responsibilities began with the Baltimore Orioles in 1979 as a coach with their Rochester Red Wings Triple-A farm club.
 After three years in the Oriole system, Franklin became a manager in 1982 with the Cubs' Short Season Class A team, the Geneva Cubs of the New York–Penn League.
 After managing lower-level Cub affiliates for five seasons, Franklin moved to the Chicago White Sox farm system, and eventually reached the Double-A level with the 1991–92 Birmingham Barons.
 Franklin managed with the White Sox organization in 1989–93.
 He led the 1991 Barons to the Southern League championship where they lost in the league finals.
 He also managed the South Bend White Sox to the Midwest League championship in 1993.

-He was the minor league infield instructor for the San Diego Padres in 1996–2006 and was interim skipper of the 2000 Las Vegas Stars of the Pacific Coast League before assuming his current post with the Yankees' organization in 2007.
+He was the minor league infield instructor for the San Diego Padres in 1996–2006 and was interim skipper of the 2000 Las Vegas Stars of the Pacific Coast League before joining the Yankees' organization in 2007 as manager of the Trenton Thunder, a post he held until 2014.

 Through 2014, his 19-year minor-league managerial record was 1,220–1,117 (.522) with three league championships.
 On June 2, 2012, Franklin won his 1,000th career regular season ballgame.

 In January 2015, the Yankees named Al Pedrique manager of the Thunder, but noted that Franklin will remain in the Bombers' organization.
 He was named the manager of the Pulaski Yankees of the Rookie-level Appalachian League.